tum-i4/localizing-android-malicious-behaviors/README.md

 ## Citation and Contact

-For more information about the design and implementation of the tool, please refer to the paper cited below.
+For more information about the design and implementation of the tool, please refer to our [to appear] paper cited below.
 Kindly consider citing our paper, if you find it useful in your research.

 ```
-Coming Soon
+@inproceedings{salem2018idea,
+  title={Idea: Automatic Localization of Malicious Behaviors in Android Malware with Hidden Markov Models},
+  author={Salem, Aleieldin, Schmidt, Tabea and Pretschner, Alexander},
+  booktitle={International Symposium on Engineering Secure Software and Systems},
+  pages={To Appear},
+  year={2018},
+  organization={Springer}
+}
 ```

 We are constantly updating the source code and its corresponding documentation.
 However, should you have any inquiries about installing and using the code, please contact us: